Azure/ALZ-Bicep/accelerator/README.md

 We recommend that you do not modify the ALZ Bicep modules directly within the upstream-releases directory.
 Instead, we recommend that you copy the module file (e.g., logging.bicep, hubNetworking.bicep, etc.) that you would like to modify to the config\custom-modules directory.
 This will allow you to easily upgrade the ALZ Bicep version without having to worry about losing your customizations.

-#### Example Steps to follow for ALZ-Bicep Logging, Automation & Sentinel Module
+#### Example: Steps to follow for Modifying ALZ-Bicep Logging, Automation & Sentinel Module

 1. Copy logging.bicep module file from upstream-releases directory to config\custom-modules directory